supreeth-spiger/NewsCards/README.md

 ### `git clone https://github.com/supreeth-spiger/NewsCards.git`

-Clone the repository [https://github.com/supreeth-spiger/NewsCards.git](https://github.com/supreeth-spiger/NewsCards.git) from CLI.
+Clone the repository from CLI.

 ### `yarn`

 Install depandency Packages.\
-If Yarn is not installed in your device , Please visit [https://yarnpkg.com/](https://yarnpkg.com/) this website to install yarn.
+If `yarn` is not installed in your device , Please visit [https://yarnpkg.com/](https://yarnpkg.com/) to install yarn.

 ## Available Scripts